 Generators electronically transmit the waste shipment information to the WWIS before the TRU mixed waste shipment is transported.
-Once a TRU mixed waste shipment arrives, the Permittees verify the identity of each cask or container (or one container in a bound seven-pack, four-pack, three-pack, two-pack, or single unit) using the data already in the WWIS.
+Once a TRU mixed waste shipment arrives, the Permittees verify the identity of each cask or container (or one container in a bound seven-pack, four-pack, or three-pack) using the data already in the WWIS.